 Violation of this rule is a gross misdemeanor having a maximum penalty of a \$5,000 fine or one year in jail.
-(RCW 77.15.290)

-In addition, if you are notified by another state fish and wildlife agency that the deer, elk, moose, or caribou you have harvested outside of Washington State has tested positive for chronic wasting disease, you must notify the Washington Department of Fish and Wildlife within 24 hours.
-Violation of this rule is an infraction.
-(RCW 77.15.160)
+(RCW 77.15.290) In addition, if you are notified by another state fish and wildlife agency that the animal you have harvested outside of Washington State has tested positive for CWD, you must notify the Washington Department of Fish and Wildlife within 24 hours.
+Violation of this rule is an infraction (RCW 77.15.160).